cashlau/Openwrt-Build/README.en.md

 Automatically builds an **x86_64 OpenWrt firmware** from the official OpenWrt source using GitHub Actions, with commonly used packages included and releases published to GitHub Releases.

-You can download the prebuilt firmware directly, or **Fork this repository** and customize packages, configuration, and build options for your own hardware.
-ChatGPT, Claude, or other AI tools can also help with dependency and configuration changes.
+You can download the prebuilt firmware directly, or **Fork this repository** and customize packages, configuration, and build options for your own hardware. **ChatGPT**, **Claude**, or other AI tools can also help with dependency and configuration changes.

 ---
-> **Tip:** If you need help understanding the features, configuration options, or build process, you can provide this repository URL to AI tools such as ChatGPT or Claude for explanation and configuration assistance.
+> **Tip:** If you need help understanding the features, configuration options, or build process, you can provide the **repository URL** to AI tools such as **ChatGPT, Claude, or Gemini** for explanation and configuration assistance.
 ---

 ### Features